grey-cat-1908/website/content/projects/index.md

 Also I am a member of [Shuoki Team](https://shuoki.top/) and I believe that part of work that I have done is enough big to mark it here.

+You can find all my other projects on my [Github](https://github.com/grey-cat-1908/) account.

 ### Archived

 * Discord Bot - [KerdokuBot](https://kerdoku.top/) (Rust, Python, JS).